Top of the page

 A brown recluse bite can be serious and may require immediate medical care if you have severe symptoms throughout your body.
 Call your doctor if an open sore and necrosis develop.
 Necrosis is black, dead tissue.

-A brown recluse spider bite is diagnosed through a physical examination and questions about the bite.
+A brown recluse spider bite is diagnosed through a physical exam and questions about the bite.
 You should be prepared to describe the spider, where and when the bite took place, and what you were doing at the time.
 (If you are able to safely capture and transport the spider, bring it with you to show your doctor.)
 Your doctor will ask what your main symptoms are, when they began, and how they have developed, progressed, or changed since the bite.

 Treatment depends on how severe the bite is.
 For bites that: